prenlab/Tinker-GUI/README.md

 This project automates the configuration process for Tinker molecular simulation software, making it easier for users to set up and run simulations.
 By managing user inputs and configuration files, it streamlines the workflow and reduces manual errors.

 ## What it does
-1. Convert common structure file formats (PDB, SDF, etc) to Tinker XYZ;
+1. Convert common structure file formats to Tinker XYZ;
 1. Standardize the orientation of the structures;
 1. Soak it into a proper solvent box;
 1. Add ions for neutralization and proper salt concentrations.